garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 ![alt text](/images/hotspot-dialyzer.png "Hotspot dialyzer")

-and we can see that we get roughly the same result as when using `eprof`, though interestingly not exactly the same.
+In the above we can see that we get roughly the same result as when using `eprof`, though interestingly not exactly the same.
+I'll leave the whys of this up to the reader to find out :)

-With this little overhead when profiling, scenarious that previous would take way too long to run when profiling can be run.
+With this little overhead when profiling, we can run scenarious that previous would take too long to run when profiling.
 For those brave enough it might even be possible to run always on profiling in production!

 The journey with what can be done with [perf] has only started.
 In [PR-4676] we